ChandanTeekinavar/php-registration-form/README.md

 Then build the Docker image

+Create an ansible inventory file in the instance where jenkins is installed.

 And update docker image name in playbook.yml

 And then you can you access it through the IP address of you worker nodes by giving appropriate port number.

+**Testing**
+For testing I have used the different repo.
+The repo link is "https://github.com/ChandanTeekinavar/php-registration-form-test-cases.git".

+Update the your application link on the test scripts.

+And then package the test scripts.
+Hence I have used Assembly plugin in the Selenium.
+It will create a Jar file with all the Dependencies when you packages it.
+So that you can run it.
+To package it run "mvn clean package" command.
+It will create a jar file with all dependencies file in the target folder.

+To run that jar file give the command " java -jar <jar file name> (Give the name of the jar file which will be created after running the "mvn clean package" command)